 16.3 Economic status

 Key economic trends

 Quota leasing arrangements were introduced in 2008 following a structural adjustment in the fishery.
 The amount of quota leased for each fishing season is determined by the Torres Strait Regional Authority, based on the level of interest from non-TIB fishers and the amount of quota that Torres Strait community representatives are willing to make available (TSFFWG 2010).
-Leasing arrangements are likely to generate some positive economic returns to the Torres Strait community because revenue from leasing activity is invested in capacity building for TIB fishers (TSRA 2015).
-Revenue generated from leased quota was $188,000 in 2015–16 (TSRA 2015).
+Leasing arrangements are likely to generate some positive economic returns to the Torres Strait community as revenue from leasing activity is invested in capacity building for TIB fishers (TSRA 2015).
+Revenue generated from leased quota was $291,500 in 2017–18 (TSRA 2018).

 The switch from TVH endorsements to the new leasing arrangements aims to increase community revenue to Traditional Inhabitants of Torres Strait.
 Leasing arrangements allow quota to be leased to non-TIB fishers, with the leasing revenue used for capacity building of the TIB fishing industry (TSRA 2013).